 Per serving: 520 calories, 27 g total fat, 44 g carbohydrates, 28 g protein

-Save Sheet pan quesadillas offer unbeatable crunch and bold flavor for weeknight dinners or casual gatherings.
+Sheet pan quesadillas offer unbeatable crunch and bold flavor for weeknight dinners or casual gatherings.
 Enjoy customizing with your favorite toppings!

 Common Questions